FOREX-Asian flash surge takes euro to $1.07

 By Patrick Graham

-The euro climbed to as much as $1.07, two full cents higher, and despite an immediate retreat was still up 0.6 percent on the day at $1.0563 in morning trade in Europe.
-It was also 1 percent higher on the day at 123.45 yen.
+The euro surged to as high as $1.07 on the move, two full cents higher, before retreating to $1.0543, still up 0.4 percent on the day.

-The yo-yo moves overnight prompted analysts to draw parallels with the "flash crash" in October which briefly knocked almost 10 percent off the value of Britain's pound.
+The yo-yo nature of that trade prompted analysts to draw parallels with the "flash crash" in October which briefly knocked almost 10 percent off the value of Britain's pound.

 "It looks like it was a combination of thin markets, some year-end rebalancing against the dollar and covering of shorts above $1.05," said Alvin Tan, a strategist with Societe Generale in London.